Information

 Sakura season was ending.

-She was also grateful for her mind as it had accumulated traveling knowledge.
+She was grateful for her legs,

 Emmah was able to live her sakura dreams to the fullest.